What integrations does your HR system have? Do you have an open API? These are questions we’re asked a lot by new customers.

 On the other hand, when clients look into integrations, they soon hit a wall.

-For the payroll issues we most commonly encounter, the best workaround is that the relevant personnel in finance that need data from hours worked or Comms and Bens etc. have the right permissions to pull the reports they need and use those CSV export files to drag into their payroll software each payroll cycle.
+For the payroll issues we most commonly encounter, the best workaround is that the relevant personnel in finance that need data from hours worked or Compensation and Benefits etc. have the right permissions to pull the reports they need and use those CSV export files to drag into their payroll software each payroll cycle.

 A perfect example of a ‘User Integration‘ that’s not really an integration 😉